Analog Hawking radiation emitted by a perfectly reflecting mirror: Reflection in (1+3)D

 where $\theta_{i}$ is the incident angle observed in the lab frame, $P_{x}=\mp \Omega\cos\theta_{i}$, and the reflected angle observed in the lab frame, $\theta_{r}=\cos^{-1}(\pm p_{x}/\omega)$, is given by

 The incident frequency $\omega'$ and angle $\theta'$ in the mirror's rest frame are related to the incident frequency $\Omega$ and angle $\theta_{i}$ in the lab frame by

 Since $\cos\theta'$ should be non-negative, it leads to the constraint: $\cos\theta_{i}>|\beta|$, which is also the condition for frequency red shifting, for a receding mirror.
 Thus, $\theta_{i}$ can be no greater than $\theta_{m}=\cos^{-1}|\beta|$.
 Physically, this means that waves with incident angles larger than $\theta_{m}$ are not able to catch up the receding mirror.
-In addition, when $\theta_{i}=\theta_{m}$, we have $\theta_{r}=-\theta_{m}+\pi$.
-This shows that the wave can be reflected to the other side of the receding mirror.
+In addition, when $\theta_{i}=\theta_{m}$, $\theta_{r}=-\theta_{m}+\pi$.
+This shows that the reflected wave can propagate in the same longitudinal direction as the receding mirror but still on the same side as the incident wave in the lab frame.
 This is known as the \textit{forward reflection}.